 Planning Enforcement Notices

-The power to issue and serve an Enforcement Notice is discretionary, the Council is not required to take action because there has been a breach of planning control.
-Firstly, when deciding whether to take enforcement action, the Council must decide whether it is expedient to do so, and the key test is whether there is harm and the breach of planning control would unacceptably affect public amenity.
+The power to issue and serve a notice is discretionary, the Council is not required to take action because there has been a breach of planning control.
+Firstly, when deciding whether to take action, the Council must decide whether it is expedient to do so, and the key test is whether there is harm and the breach of planning control would unacceptably affect public amenity.

 What is a breach of planning control?